sixtree/go-cookbook/README.markdown

-# Go Cookbook
+# Go Cookbook (Enterprise Linux version)

 Hello friend!
 This cookbook is here to help you setup Go servers and agents in an automated way.

-Currently, this repo is blank, but every project starts from a humble beginning, does it not?
+This fork of the cookbook supports installation on RedHat-like distros (CentOS, Amazon Linux etc).

 ## Ideas